-Most tour companies will let you know the day of the trip if there is a chance of sighting, and if not suggest an alternative date for when you’re in the country.
+Most tour companies will let you know if there is a chance of sighting the day of the trip, or suggest an alternative date to try your luck again, free of charge.

-Buses usually depart for the northern lights hunt after 10PM, which is great because a reschedule is not going to impact your other travel plans too much.
+Buses usually depart for the northern lights hunt after 10PM, which is great because a reschedule is not going to impact your other travel plans all that much.
 Maybe just your lazy beauty sleep.

-The tour operator will probably take you to the same restaurant we went to for lunch (it’s not like there are too many options out there in the wild) so if you’re not a vegetarian, the lamb soup is an absolute must!
+The tour operator will probably take you to the same restaurant we went for lunch (it’s not like there are too many options out there in the wild) so if you’re not a vegetarian, the all you can eat lamb soup is an absolute must!